Yale-NUS & Duke-NUS Liberal Arts and Medicine Pathway

-The Pathway in Liberal Arts and Medicine is offered jointly by Yale-NUS College and Duke-NUS Medical School for liberal arts students who are planning to pursue a career in medicine.
+The Yale-NUS & Duke-NUS Liberal Arts and Medicine Pathway is offered jointly by Yale-NUS College and Duke-NUS Medical School for liberal arts students who are planning to pursue a career in medicine.
 The Pathway was established by Yale-NUS and Duke-NUS with the aim of shaping future clinicians who appreciate the interconnectedness of the sciences, social sciences and humanities in medical practice.

 The Pathway allows students to be admitted to Yale-NUS College and simultaneously receive a conditional admission to the graduate-entry Doctor of Medicine (MD) programme at Duke-NUS Medical School.